xiaoxiae/videos/04-perfect-graphs/SCRIPT.md

 # Induced subgraph (InducedSubgraph)
 A graph $H$ is an induced subgraph of the graph $G$ (denoted $H \subseteq G$), if and only if we can get $H$ by removing zero or more vertices (along with their edges) from $G$.

-Aditionally, it is a proper subgraph, if we remove one or more vertices.
+Additionally, it is a proper subgraph, if we remove one or more vertices.

 # Chromatic number (ChromaticNumber)
 The chromatic number $\chi(G)$ of a graph $G$ is the smallest number of colors we have to use to color the graph's vertices, such that no two adjacent vertices have the same color.